A Brief History

 The German Navy was not the only fighting force to seriously question the wisdom of fighting World War I, as the Russian Revolution had also been precipitated by the folly of the War and the French Army suffered a crisis of officers refusing to mount suicidal attacks.
 The British and Colonial troops at Etaples suffered a riotous mutiny as well, and to some extent most of the lesser participants in the war did as well.

 World War I is one of History’s greatest debacles on a grand scale, with so much poor political and military leadership on all sides that it defies belief.
 Incredibly, barely over 20 years later Europe was at it again, this time no more Mr. Nice Guy, either!
-Are we doomed to have a World War III?
-Let us know what you think.
+Question for students (and subscribers): Are we doomed to have a World War III?
+Let us know what you think in the comments section below this article.

 Your readership is much appreciated!